tausvels/usefullFunctions/README.md

 - Added <strong>isSubtree method</strong> that outputs true/false if a given tree is a subTree of another tree.
 4. ### HEAPSORT- A class that creates a Binary tree and performs two forms of sorting (Min --> Max and Max --> Min)
 - See code for example use case
+5. HashTableWithLinkedList - A class that creates a Hash Table which are arrays of Linked Lists to avoid collision.
+Contains a 'hash' function.

 ## ALGORITHMS [REFERENCE](https://blog.bitsrc.io/a-guide-to-javascript-algorithms-search-4d653be3dca2)